 Similar to post-interaction emails, post-interaction SMS is a way to follow up with customers after they’ve made a purchase, are considering a purchase, or are otherwise engaged with your brand.

 Sending texts for abandoned cart notifications is an important function of post-interaction SMS.
-Current abandoned cart rates are high at 80% in the first quarter of 2022.
-Shoppers abandoned their online shopping carts for a variety of reasons.
-The good news is, brands can use SMS to recover abandoned carts by sending their customers encouraging and even playful texts to convince them to close the deal.
+Current abandoned cart rates are at just under 70%.
+But the good news is brands can use SMS to recover abandoned carts by sending their customers encouraging texts to convince them to close the deal.

-Post-purchase texts are an opportunity to send customers complementary information about their purchases, like useful tips, tutorials, and UGC to show how other customers use the products.
-You can also include other information, like any loyalty points the customer earned or recommend similar products and accessories for future purchases.
+Post-purchase texts are an opportunity to send customers complementary information about their purchases, like useful tips, tutorials, loyalty points earned, and UGC to show how other customers use the products.
+You can also recommend similar products and accessories for future purchases.

 Post-delivery texts are your chance to ask for valuable customer feedback.
-These SMS campaigns can be used to ask customers to leave a product review, share their own UGC on social media with relevant brand hashtags, and fill out customer satisfaction surveys.
+These SMS campaigns can be used to ask customers to leave a product review, share their own UGC on social media, and fill out customer satisfaction surveys.
+(You can collect 2x more UGC with Bazaarvoice SMS review collection).

 Communicating brand values and social responsibility